emsesp/docs/docs/Configuring.md

 - PWM: `max frequency 5000Hz, resolution 13bits``
 - Counter/timer/rate trigger: `high->low edge with 15 ms debounce.
 Only for low pulse rates.`

+### Controlling Relay's

+A common use case is to control a relay to switch on/off a device.
+This can be done by adding a digital output sensor and then creating a command to control it.
+The command can be added to the dashboard and scheduled to turn on/off at specific times.

+Create an Analog Sensor with type 'Digital Out'.

+The professional way is to use a separate relay board with opto-isolation and a flyback diode.
+The relay board is then powered by a separate power supply and the relay is connected to the digital output of the EMS-ESP as described above.
+The relay board is then connected to the device you want to control.
+This way the device is completely isolated from the EMS-ESP and the relay board can handle the higher voltage and current.

 ## Customizing Entities

 The Customization page shows all registered entities and allows to exclude commands and values from publishing via mqtt/api or remove them from dashboard.
 The dashboard only shows entities with values, the customization page shows all.
 If an entity has no value then it is supported by EMS-ESP, but not by your boiler/thermostat/etc.